 Tagsmart offers an uncopiable smart DNA tag placed on the artwork itself, a smart Certificate of Authenticity that can provide irrefutable proof of ownership and provenance and a Digital Passport of the artwork uniquely paired to the smart DNA tag.
 Generating significant media interest, the platform has already shown strong traction in the art world and has been adopted by some of the world’s leading artists including Marc Quinn, Gary Hume, Mat Collishaw, Idris Khan, Mat Chivers, Deborah Azzopardi and Jürgen Kuhl amongst others.

-Colette Loll serves on the Advisory Committee, where she will assist Tagsmart in meeting its mission by sharing insights and knowledge on the art market needs and trends, as well as contributing to the latest scientific developments and applicable research.
+Colette Loll served on the Advisory Committee, where she will assisted Tagsmart in meeting its mission by sharing insights and knowledge on the art market needs and trends, as well as contributing to the latest scientific developments and applicable research.

 Visit www.tagsmart.com to learn more.

 Proactive Anti-Fraud Initiative in the Online Marketplace

 “…in 2015, sales of art online were estimated conservatively to have reached $4.7 billion, up seven percent year on year, and accounting for seven percent of all global art and antiques sales by value.”

 Art Fraud Insights, LLC understands the implications of a growing online art marketplace and, by providing practical solutions to the prolific problem of faked and forged artworks, is pioneering efforts to secure it.
 AFI’s proactive anti-fraud initiative – the first of its kind in the industry – began as a pilot project, but has since grown and developed into a proactive program.